frames + letters photography invites you to be

-Weddings can also be incredibly stressful and costly, and many couples are now opting for destination elopements because it gives them a trip to look forward to without the excess of wedding hoopla like getting a wedding and reception venue, DJ, bartenders, caterers, favors, flowers, invitations, cake, AND asking bridesmaids and groomsmen to pay several hundred dollars for their wedding attire.
+Weddings can be incredibly stressful and costly – many couples are now opting for destination elopements because it gives them a trip to look forward to without the excess of wedding hoopla, like getting a wedding/ reception venue, DJ, bartenders, caterers, favors, flowers, invitations, cake, AND asking bridesmaids and groomsmen to pay several hundred dollars for their wedding attire.

-Intimate elopements allow the couple to splurge or save as they wish, enjoy a celebration that is 100% for them, and invite a select few important people to witness an exclusive event.
+Instead, with an intimate elopement, a couple can splurge or save as they wish, enjoy a celebration that is 100% for them, and invite a select few important people to witness an exclusive event.

 Why hire an elopement photographer?

-Travel photography is how I got my start, and to be able to fuse my appreciation of outdoor beauty with the love celebrated by two people is truly an honor.
+Travel started my journey into the photography world, and to be able to fuse my appreciation of outdoor beauty with the love celebrated by two people is truly an honor.
 When you get married, it is SO important to be fully present and soak in every precious moment of what you are participating in, without having to worry if someone got a clear picture for you to look back at later.

 If close friends are in attendance, it is also a luxury for them to be able to remember every aspect of the experience, without the pressure of possibly messing up your photos, accidentally deleting them, or not pressing record when they thought they were!
 Take all the pressure off of everyone with an iPhone and leave it to a professional whose job it is to make YOU look great!
 Ensure that these moments are captured through a professional eye, professionally edited, and transformed into albums or prints that are literal works of art afterwards.
 A destination elopement is something you invest your time and money in to create a once-in-a-lifetime experience, and in order to remember this experience, be 100% sure that you will have images you will remember forever.